 Your eyes follow patches of coffee and aromatic spice plantations that gently meld into the adjoining forests and wildlife reserves.
 During monsoon, this landscape, cloaked in varying hues of green, becomes even more enchanting.
 Monsoons in Coorg are all about – the thick fog reducing visibility to a null, cool breeze dropping the temperature generously, rains lashing from every side throughout the day and the joy of enjoying a hot beverage of your choice sitting in the comfort of a fine homestay or a cottage.
 Book a taxi from Bangalore to Coorg and make your life easy, especially with the rains and the mist!
 Coorg has something for everyone.
 While the adventure junkies like to enjoy the rain outside with some trekking or biking; the quiet nature lovers enjoy the sound of rain beating onto the window with a cup of hot coffee.
 The exceptionally tall trees, the lush greenery and the sound of a constant downpour make for some of the finest companions.Beware of leeches.

 Rajasthan being a desert state receives the lowest rainfall compared to other parts of the country.
 Adorned with grand forts, marvelous palaces, vibrant culture, luxurious hotels, and pristine lakes; Jaipur is on everyone’s bucket list.
 If you wish to avoid the unbearable heat and humid temperatures, Jaipur during the monsoons is not just pleasant, but also extremely beautiful.
 Drenched in rain, Jaipur looks nothing short of a painting during the monsoons.
-You can comfortably travel in car by booking a taxi from Delhi to Jaipur.
+You can comfortably travel in car by booking a Delhi to Jaipur cab.